Toggle menu

 USB memory stick player

-Enables a person to listen to music, audio books, local talking newspaper and compact MP3 player.
+It enables a person to listen to music, audio books, local newspapers, and compact MP3 players.

 Azabat talking computer games

-Accessible computer games CD form and is supported by speech software.
+Accessible computer games in CD form and is supported by speech software.

 Magnifying filter screen for televisions